 You will need to have administrative privileges on your PC to properly install the software.
-This ensures that Windows permissions are in place to allow the software to access or create required directories.
+This ensures that Windows permissions are in place to allow the software to access or create the required directories.

-1. Checking for User Account Permissions
+- 3. Checking for User Account Permissions

 - a.
-Access the Control Panel on your computer - b.
-Click on User Accounts - c.
-Confirm Permission - i.
-User types are Administrator, Standard, and Guest a.
-Right-click on the "Run Me to Install ViewPoint HD.bat" and select "Run as administrator"
+Access the Control Panel on your computer

+- b.
+Click on User Accounts

+- c.
+Confirm Permission

+- i.
+User types are Administrator, Standard, and Guest

-2. Install as Administrator
+4. Install as Administrator